-Chapter Eight: The Role of Self-Regulatory Organizations in Promoting Corporate Accountability
+PART III: THE ROLE OF OTHERS IN THE CORPORATE ACCOUNTABILITY PROCESS Chapter Eight: The Role of Self-Regulatory Organizations in Promoting Corporate Accountability

 The self-regulatory organizations ("SROs"), in particular the New York Stock Exchange, historically have imposed requirements on listed companies, including disclosure and more substantive regulatory requirements.
 More recently, the Commission has sugested to the SROs that they require that their listed companies have audit committees composed of independent directors, and the chapter reviews the manner in which the exchanges have responded.

 The staff recommends that SROs continue to be concerned about corporate accountability as it relates to investor confidence.
-However, the staff also recommends that the Commission not require SROs to make changes in their listing standards relating to internal corporate structure.
+However, the staff also recommends that the Commission not require SROs to make changes in their listing standards relating to internal corporate structure at this time.